 200 Park Avenue, New York, NY 10166-0193 USA

-Julia Lapitskaya is of counsel in the New York office of Gibson, Dunn & Crutcher.
+Julia Lapitskaya is a partner in the New York office of Gibson, Dunn & Crutcher.
 She is a member of the Gibson Dunn Securities Regulation and Corporate Governance Practice Group.
 Ms. Lapitskaya’s practice focuses on SEC, NYSE/Nasdaq and Securities Exchange Act of 1934 compliance, securities and corporate governance disclosure issues, corporate governance best practices, state corporate laws, the Dodd-Frank Act of 2010, SEC regulations, shareholder activism matters, ESG and sustainability matters and executive compensation disclosure issues, including as part of initial public offerings and spin-off transactions.